Anoka Uninsured Driver Accident Attorneys

 When you are involved in any car crash, exchange contact information with the other driver, get pictures of both vehicles, gather any witness statements you can, and obtain a police report.
 If you must take the uninsured or underinsured driver to court, the evidence you gathered could prove crucial.

 You probably have questions and concerns about the best way to proceed if you have been in a car wreck with an uninsured or underinsured driver.
-Call the car accident & personal injury attorneys of Bolt Hoffer Boyd Law Firm for a free consultation.
-We offer experienced legal representation and guidance to clients throughout Minnesota, North Dakota, and Wisconsin.
+Call the attorneys of Bolt Hoffer Boyd Law Firm at (763) 292-2102 for a free consultation.